silvamarcelo872/alter-in-any-way-trying-to-learn-git-github/README.md

-please feel free to alter this repository in any way, i am trying to get a feel for git/github
+please feel free to alter this repository in any way, i am trying to get a feel for git/github, thank you